codimis/Javascript-quiz-questions/Week 7/README.md

 * A) Doğru
 * B) Yanlış

-3 - Aşağıdakilerden hangisi bir git reposu oluşturulmak için kullanılır?
+3 - Aşağıdakilerden hangisi bir git reposu oluşturmak için kullanılır?

 * A) Git start
 * B) Git create